elinarnten/moodRecipe/README.md

 # Create React App <br>

 In this project we have created a web-application by using React-App and Typescript. <br>
-There are three contributers that have worked on this project: <br>
+There are three contributors that have worked on this project: <br>
 [Elin Arntén](https://github.com/elinarnten) <br>
 [Rosanna Pistone](https://github.com/rosannapistone) <br>
 [Jannie Bäckman Kuurne](https://github.com/Jannie87) <br>